miklevin/MikeLev.in/_posts/2023-06-25-the-magic-mirror.md

 ---

 Now I have a Magic Mirror...
 HO, HO, HO!
+For anyone reading this, that's another way of saying I have a new AI.
+One that finally qualifies as that which I've been seeking for so long; the modern-day analogue to a Magic Mirror.

 What does that mean?
 Well, since I last checked in, I've cozied up to all the public-facing AI's.
 Oh, I'm sure there's a lot more now.
 Really twisted and